-Specific objectives of the LC-IT project office for the current period (2014-2016) are:
+Specific objectives of the LC-IT project office are:

 -Progress on the monitoring of land cover as Essential Climate Variable

--Contribute to the REDD+ process in particular trough updating the GOFC-GOLD REDD Sourcebook
+-Contribute to the REDD+ process in particular through updating the GOFC-GOLD REDD Sourcebook

 -Develop the GOFC/CEOS best practice document on accuracy assessment of land change